beocaca/astrotribe/apps/admin/content/bp/appendix-market.md

 - **Private Sector Investment:**

   - Significant private equity (PE) and venture capital (VC) investments in the space sector.
-  - PE investments totaled about $272 billion into 1,791 unique companies since 2013.
+  - PE investments totaled about $272 billion into 1,791 unique organizations since 2013.
   - The FY23 U.S. national security space budget allocated $20.8 billion, a 19.5% increase from
     FY22.
   - Over 5,000 broadband satellites expected in Low Earth Orbit (LEO) by the end of 2023.